Technical Service Manager

-To assist in this endeavor, the SESAME program, developed by The Ohio State University, determines the economic values of dairy feedstuffs by evaluating commonly used feedstuffs based on their content of five basic nutrients: net energy for lactation (NEL), rumen degradable protein (RDP), digestible rumen undegradable protein (d-RUP), noneffective neutral detergent fiber (ne-NDF), and effective neutral detergent fiber (e-NDF).
+The close-by Class III milk price is now running below $14 per hundredweight at the beginning of January, and all indicators suggest that the price will stay in that range for the next several months.
+The prices of corn and soybeans have dropped recently, which should help hold feed prices lower.
+Therefore, it imperative that rations be scrutinized for opportunities to use more cost-effective feedstuffs in order to maximize income over feed costs.
+The SESAME program, developed by The Ohio State University, was designed with this purpose in mind.
+The software program determines the economic values of dairy feedstuffs by evaluating commonly used feedstuffs based on their content of five basic nutrients: net energy for lactation (NEL), rumen degradable protein (RDP), digestible rumen undegradable protein (d-RUP), non-effective neutral detergent fiber (ne-NDF), and effective neutral detergent fiber (e-NDF).
 These individual nutrients are valued on a megacalorie basis for NEL and a per pound basis for RDP, d-RUP, ne-NDF and e-NDF.
-If you are evaluating your ration ingredients based on other nutrients, please be aware that there are differences and consult with your nutritionist on any potential ration changes.
+If you are evaluating your ration ingredients based on other nutrients, be aware that there are differences and consult with your nutritionist on any potential ration changes.

 Table 2 provides the actual prices for the feedstuffs that were evaluated in the current SESAME analysis along with their predicted prices based on nutrient content.
 In addition, the table includes the 75 percent confidence limits of prices for each commodity.
 A 75 percent confidence limit indicates that we are about 75 percent sure that the true cost of the feedstuff based on nutrient content is between the lower and upper limit prices.
 In reading the table, one should consider feedstuffs with an actual price below the lower limit as bargains in the present market.
 The feedstuffs with an actual price above the upper limit would be considered overpriced, and feedstuffs with actual prices falling between the limits would be priced at their approximate nutrient value.